codyngpriest/alx-higher_level_programming/0x10-python-network_0/README.md

 7. Only status code
 This is a Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.

+8. cURL a JSON file
+This is a Bash script that sends a JSON POST request to a URL passed as the first argument, and displays the body of the response.